 - Consider a more niche marketplace rather than something generalist – a vertical rather than a horizontal one.
 This will result in less competition and mean you can focus your energies on one specific industry

-In summary: Making the move from an eCommerce business model shouldn’t be challenging
+In summary: Making the move from an eCommerce business model with custom app development shouldn’t be challenging

 94% of B2B buyers have bought products and services from marketplaces.
 This means that if you haven’t made a move to a marketplace model, you could potentially be missing out!

-It can be tricky knowing if an eCommerce business model or marketplace model is the correct option for your startup.
+It can be tricky knowing if an eCommerce business model or marketplace model with custom app development is the correct option for your startup.
 Let’s review the key things to think about:

 - Research which e-business model is suitable for your needs;